brunoluiz/bbb-preempt-rt-kernel-patch/README.md

 How it works?
 -------------
-You only have to run ```./build-patch-deploy.sh /dev/sdb``` changing /dev/sdb with the desired device
+You only have to run ```sudo ./build-patch-deploy.sh /dev/sdb``` changing /dev/sdb with the desired device

 Workflow
 --------